Lebanese Spinach Stew

 This post may contain affiliate links.
 Please read our disclosure policy.

-Lebanese Spinach Stew– fresh spinach sautéed with garlic, onions and a perfectly spiced ground beef mixture.
-This simple Lebanese spinach stew is also known as Sabanekh w Riz in Arabic– which translates to spinach and rice.
+Lebanese Spinach Stew– Tender spinach, ground beef, onion, garlic and lemon give this easy Beef and spinach dish tons of flavor!
+This simple spinach stew is also known as Sabanekh w Riz in Arabic– which translates to spinach and rice.

 Lebanese Spinach Stew- Sabanekh w Riz